yanggezheng/to-do-list/README.md

 ## Overview

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

 I have been used to do list for a long time, but most of to do list do not have enough function that I am looking for.
 I decide to make one for myself.
 Later, I would perfer my TODO list express over other apps.